 The Stability Fee is continuously compounding interest at a growth rate of x% per second.
 When the Stability Fee is set to 2%, for example, it will be accumulating at 1.0000000006279371924910298109948% per second, meaning that at the end of year one the user will owe exactly 2% on the principal.
 Assuming the user put in 100 Dai, at the end of year one they would have 102.00, and at the end of year two, they would have 104.04.

-Technical documentation about how Rates work in the Maker Protocol can be found here.
+Technical documentation about how Rates work in the Maker Protocol can be found in the Rates Module section of our Documentation Portal.

 The Stability Fees are collected inside the Maker Protocol’s internal balance sheet.
 Once the maximum level of surplus is reached, the system will automatically send Dai to a Surplus Auction.
 During this auction, keepers bid in MKR for DAI.
 At the end of the auction, the Dai is released to the winning bidder, while the MKR that was paid gets burned.